-What I love most about these liners are that they’re super high rise, so they don’t dig into my stomach and I’m not constantly trying to pull them up.
+What I love most about these liners is that they’re super high-rise, so they don’t dig into my stomach and I’m not constantly trying to pull them up.

 The chamois pad is medium in thickness, so you don’t feel like you’re wearing a diaper yet they still provide padding and the thighs have a silicone grip lining to prevent them from riding up.

 They also come in fun patterns for those impromptu chamois dance parties out on the trail!

 If you’re on a budget or you’re new to biking and don’t need an expensive short, then the Terry Universal Bike Short Liner is a great option.

 At only $40, the price is hard to beat but since it’s a Terry product, you can be sure that it’s great quality and good design.